A Neyman-Orthogonalization Approach to the Incidental Parameter Problem in Likelihood Models: Final remarks

 \section{Final remarks}

 In this paper we show how to construct higher-order Neyman-orthogonal moment functions in conditional-likelihood models.
 We use these functions, together with sample splitting, to reduce bias in estimation.
 Our application suggests that our higher-order corrections can be effective in network settings with fixed effects.
-There are several important avenues for future work.
 An area of application is to double/debiased machine learning with fixed effects, where the nuisance parameters contains some components, such as low-dimensional functions, for which first-order orthogonality may suffice.
-An open question is how to choose the degree $q$ of orthogonality in practice.
-Finally, extending the approach to non-likelihood models is important, and we are working on a strategy that relies on independence assumptions and sample splitting.
+However, for such applications it is important to extend the approach to non-likelihood models.
+As $q$ increases, orthogonalization imposes growing demands on the likelihood structure -- to achieve first-order orthogonality it is sufficient for the score to have mean zero, while to achieve second-order orthogonality our approach requires the information identity to hold, for example. {This reflects a trade-off between the robustness to nuisance parameters that our method achieves and robustness to model misspecification.} We are working on a strategy to construct orthogonal functions in semi-parametric models defined by moment conditions.